 |Health maintenance||Normal physiological effects of substances in growth, development and normal functions of the body.||

-'Traditionally used in Ayurvedic medicine to support a healthy digestion function'.
+'Traditionally used in Ayurvedic medicine to maintain/support healthy digestion'

 |Relief of general symptoms||Symptoms not related to a named condition||

-'Traditionally used in homoeopathic medicine to relieve muscle aches and pains'.
+'Traditionally used in Chinese medicine to relieve muscle pain'

 |General nutritional supplementation (scientific indications only)||

-Supplementation with vitamins, minerals or other essential nutrients (for example: a source of calcium) that imply a general health benefit such as the maintenance of good health.
+Supplementation with vitamins, minerals or other essential nutrients that imply a general health benefit such as the maintenance of good health.